 Because the Identify tool set produces an instrumented version of your design, using these tools should be considered a pre-processing step in your current design flow.
-This Quick Start guide assumes that you currently have a working FPGA design flow for a Xilinx, Altera, or Microsemi device.
-If not, use a simple design (for example, the tutorial design counter_self) to establish a working flow that effectively moves an HDL design through synthesis, place and route, and programming of the chip.
+This Quick Start guide assumes that you currently have a working FPGA design flow for your Microsemi device.
+If not, use a simple design (for example, the tutorial design's counter_self or bus_demo) to establish a working flow that effectively moves an HDL design through synthesis, place and route, and programming of the chip.
 Only after this flow is established should you attempt to debug a design with the Identify tool set.